joinyearone/YearOne-prep-challenges/.github/CONTRIBUTING.md

 * **Describe the current behavior** and **explain which behavior you expected to see instead** and why.
 * **Explain why this enhancement would be useful** to most users.

+---

 ## Pull Requests

 Please follow these steps to have your contribution considered by the maintainers:

 1. Follow all instructions in the template.
-2. Adhear the Code of Conduct.
-3. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing.
+2. After you submit your pull request, verify that all [status checks](https://help.github.com/articles/about-status-checks/) are passing.

 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.